Seconb/Aimmy-Arduino-Edition/README.md

 ## Aimmy Arduino Edition!
 Aimmy but with Arduino support!

-Star this repo to support me, but to support Aimmy's development donate to Babyhamsta via the sponsor link on the official Aimmy GitHub repo!

 **DO NOT ASK FOR HELP ON DISCORD.
 DO NOT DM ME ON DISCORD AT ALL**

-Tags: Arduino AI Aim, AI chair, AI Aim Assist, AI undetected, Undetected bot, Fortnite Bot Undetected, Fortnite Arduino

 ## Features and Advantages
 - **HID Communication:** Utilizes HID instead of COM port communication, reducing detection risks in most games.
 - **Easy Setup:** Straightforward script upload process to your Arduino.
 Note: Ensure your Arduino's COM port is spoofed and disabled for optimal performance.
 - **Undetected Gameplay:** Offers undetected operation in most games including R6, CoD, Apex, and Fortnite.
 Detected in Valorant and CS2 FaceIt.
-(You will get banned on Fortnite if you don't spoof correctly.
-Keep that in mind.)

 ## Limitations